BBWeb/d-md-components/checkbox/README.md

     label="Check this"
     checked="{{isChecked}}"
     on-checked="checkboxClicked()"
+    validator="{{validator}}"
+    fieldName="checkbox"
      />
 ```
 #### Notes:
 on-checked - Emits an event when clicked.
 Passes a bool if it's checked or not.
+See readme of [Derby-validator](https://github.com/BBWeb/derby-validator) for usage of validation (validator and fieldName attributes).